-When it comes to performance metrics, EOS is able to conduct around 4,000 transactions per second with an average confirmation time of 0.5 seconds.
+When it comes to performance metrics, EOS is able to conduct around 10,000 transactions per second with an average confirmation time of 0.5 seconds.
 As for the fee structure, technically EOS doesn’t charge any gas or transaction fees.
 However, users are required to deposit some EOS coins to register their wallets on the blockchain and keep those coins staked.
-As well as this, it’s important to highlight that in 2020 EOS introduced a new NFT standard called AtomicAssets.
-This aims to solve the frequent usability problems that some existing standards face by not requiring any RAM from the user.

 Among the most prominent NFT projects on the EOS blockchain, you can find AtomicMarket (a shared liquidity NFT market smart contract), Upland (the earth’s metaverse mapped to the real world and accessible via web, iOS, and Android), Crypto Dynasty (an RPG&PvP dApp game), and Blockchain Cuties (a collectible crypto game with adventures).

-The EOS API documentation can be accessed here.
+The EOS API documentation can be accessed in EOS Documentation.

 The WAX platform doesn’t have any custom programming languages.
 Its smart contracts are written in C++, though it’s advisable to get the hang of the WAX C/C++ API library before starting to deploy contracts.
 WAX’s native utility token is called WAXP.
 It is used for paying transaction fees, governance, and staking.

-In January 2021, it was announced that WAX was going to implement a 2% network fee on all NFT secondary market transactions executed on the WAX blockchain.
-The fee is supposed to be collected, aggregated, and then distributed to the WAX DeFi model participants.
+Back in January 2021, it was announced that WAX was going to implement a 2% network fee on all NFT secondary market transactions executed on the WAX blockchain.
 This implies that every time a non-fungible token is purchased/sold on a WAX-based marketplace, 2% of that transaction will be collected as a network fee and paid out to the WAX community through the WAX DeFi system on Ethereum.
-Aside from this, it’s good to know that NFT minting on WAX costs just a few cents.

 WAX is by rights considered to be the most eco-friendly and environmentally-conscious blockchain: in August 2021 WAX released its own series of Carbon Offset vIRL NFTs which can be purchased directly from WAX.
-The prices of these NFTs range from $1 to $100.
 The logic behind this concept lies in the fact that an NFT holder can compost an NFT when they wish to offset their carbon footprint.
 By doing so, one tree sapling per $1 spent will be planted by the National Forest Foundation.
 Sounds cool and wise, right?